aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 ## How do I use CloudFront with my existing application?

-Starting in Copilot v1.20, `copilot env init` creates an environment manifest file.
+Starting with Copilot v1.20, `copilot env init` creates an environment manifest file.
 In this manifest, you can specify the value `cdn: true` and then run `copilot env deploy` to enable a basic CloudFront distribution.

 ???+ note "Sample CloudFront distribution manifest setups"